GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 ## Preparing Your Environment

-Okay, ready to get started creating your own What The Hack?
+Okay, ready to get started creating your own gHack?

-First we create a fork of the main WTH repo and then clone it to disk and create a branch to work in.
+First we create a fork of the main gHack repo and then clone it to disk and create a branch to work in.
 The instructions below assume you have the git command line on your machine.
 If you're more comfortable in a GUI git client, you can use that too (we recommend SourceTree).
-1. Create a fork of the WTH repo
+1. Create a fork of the gHack repo
-   - Navigate to the WTH git repo at: <https://aka.ms/wth>
+   - Navigate to the gHack git repo at: <go/gHacks>
    - Click the Fork button at the top right of the page and then choose the account you want to create the fork in.
 2. Clone your new fork to your local machine
    - `git clone https://github.com/myname/WhatTheHack.git`